 The Classic Player ’50s Strat and the Classic Series ’50s Strat may look identical, yet they’re completely different beasts.
 Both are made in Mexico, but the former feels like a better built guitar—it isn’t as rough around the edges, construction-wise.
 And where the Classic Series is devoted to vintage specs, this axe takes plenty of liberty in that regard.

 Yes, both have “V”-shaped maple necks that have been ‘softened’ into a more rounded cross-section.
-But the Classic Player has a modern 9.5-inch fretboard radius rather than the 7.25 inches.
+But the Classic Player has a modern 9.5-inch fretboard radius rather than the period-correct 7.25 inches.
 It’s a matter of taste, but a 9.5-inch spec is far more versatile—you can bend notes without fear, for instance.

 Oh, and did we mention both the Classic Player and Classic Series Strats cost exactly the same?